 To participate in a ODIHR election observation mission, you must first check the criteria for selection and, if you think you are suitable, you should register with the organisation/NGOs.
 Election observers must:

 - be UK citizens who hold UK passports

 - have a good understanding of the relevant region

 - have election / democracy experience

-For further details on the Organization for Security and Co-operation in Europe, its field operations, future missions and working as a UK election observer or UK secondee, please visit the Elections page on the OSCE website.
+For further details on the Organization for Security and Co-operation in Europe (OSCE), its field operations, future election missions and working as a UK election observer, please visit How to become an election observer and the Elections page on the OSCE website.